zapplyjobs/interview-handbook-2026/README.md

 - If you could be a kitchen utensil, what would you be and why?
 - Would you rather fight an elephant-sized pigeon or five hundred pigeon-sized elephants?

 These questions are aimed at identifying your creativity.
 There are no "correct" answers for these types of questions so try to keep your answer creative and possibly tie it with a skill required for the job.
 They want to gauge your personality and ability to think on the spot.
-It's not what you answer, but how you answer that counts.
+It's not <i>what</i> you answer, but <i>how</i> you answer that counts.

 ---